 Pupils will develop a sense of space and place as they explore different physical aspects throughout Scotland.
 These include relief, climate, rivers and key towns and cities.
 Pupils have the chance to research many interesting facts about Scotland.

 Pupils will explore a rivers course from its source (where it begins) to its mouth (where a river meets the sea).
-Pupils will understand how features including Waterfalls, Meanders, Oxbow Lakes and Levees.
+Pupils will understand how features including Waterfalls, Meanders, Oxbow Lakes and Levees have formed.
 Pupils will also understand the different causes and consequences of flooding by using local and global case studies to develop a deeper understanding of this environmental hazard.

 Pupils will understand the different human and physical reasons which lead to the process of desertification.
 This topic investigate the many dangers which can be found in a Desert Environment.
 Pupils will have the opportunity to create their own ‘Desert Survival’ guide.